seferino-fernandez/tauriv2-vue-desktop-starter/README.md

 pnpm tauri build
 ```

 This repo is currently setup to create a release on Github when you merge to the `release` branch.
-See [https://github.com/tauri-apps/tauri-action/tree/dev](https://github.com/tauri-apps/tauri-action/tree/dev)
+See [https://github.com/tauri-apps/tauri-action/tree/dev](https://github.com/tauri-apps/tauri-action/tree/dev).

+### Caveats

+If you are using the [signing identity](./src-tauri/tauri.conf.json#L32) `-` for **macOS**, when you first download and run the application, you will have to go to `System Settings` > `Privacy & Security` and allow your app to run.
+See [tauri-apps/tauri-action/issues/824](https://github.com/tauri-apps/tauri-action/issues/824) & [support.apple.com/open-a-mac-app-from-an-unidentified-developer](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac).